-Information in the Household Products Database (the database) is from a variety of publicly available sources including brand-specific labels and Material Safety Data Sheets when available from manufacturers and manufacturers' web sites.
+Information in the Household Products Database (the database) is from a variety of publicly available sources including brand-specific labels and Safety Data Sheets (SDS) when available from manufacturers and manufacturers' web sites.
 NLM and its Contractor (the Database Providers) do not test products nor investigate to determine if this information is complete or accurate.
 The Database Providers do their best to record the information as it appears on labels and other sources.
-Manufacturers frequently change formulations and although the Database Providers strive to keep information current, a lag period may occur between the time when a manufacturer makes a change to a label or a Material Safety Data Sheet, and the time a change appears in the database.
+Manufacturers frequently change formulations and although the Database Providers strive to keep information current, a lag period may occur between the time when a manufacturer makes a change to a label or a Safety Data Sheet, and the time a change appears in the database.
 As a result, The Database Providers cannot guarantee that the information in the database is 100% accurate, current or complete at a particular point in time.
+[It is important to note that manufacturers are currently updating Material Safety Data Sheets (MSDS) for their products to the new format of Safety Data Sheets (SDS) as required by the U.S. Occupational Safety & Health Administration (OSHA).
+Products and their safety data sheets in this database will be updated when new SDS are received from manufacturers.]
 When precise ingredient information is important, the database should not be considered a substitute for reading labels on products or for contacting the manufacture.
 For these purposes, the Database Providers have provided telephone numbers and mailing addresses where available.

 The National Library of Medicine and its contractor make no expressed or implied warranties, representations or endorsements whatsoever (including, without limitation, warranties of title or non-infringement, or the implied warranties of fitness of brands for a particular purpose) with regard to any information provided through this on-line database.